MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 # Building Microservices with spring boot
 # Microservices:
-Small autonomous services that work together, communicate via REST Exposed by REST
+- Small autonomous services that work together, communicate via REST
+- Exposed by REST
-Small well chosen deployable Units
+- Small well chosen deployable Units
-Cloud Enabled
+- Cloud Enabled
-You can have multiple instances of each microservice
+- You can have multiple instances of each microservice

 # Challenges with microservices:
-Boundary context
+- Boundary context
-Configuration management
+- Configuration management
-Solved by spring cloud config server
+- Solved by spring cloud config server
-Dynamic scale up and scale down
+- Dynamic scale up and scale down
-Solved by Eureka(registering and discovering microservices)  server, Ribbon(Client Side Load Balancing), Feign Identifying bugs in microservices, in which microservice did the bug occur? ...logging can help here Solved by Zipkin Distributed Tracing, Netflix API Gateway Fault Tolerance
+- Solved by Eureka(registering and discovering microservices)  server, Ribbon(Client Side Load Balancing), Feign
+- Identifying bugs in microservices, in which microservice did the bug occur? ...logging can help here
+- Solved by Zipkin Distributed Tracing, Netflix API Gateway
+- Fault Tolerance
-Solved by Hystrix
+- Solved by Hystrix

 # Advantages of Microservices:
-Easy adaptation to new technologies and processes Dynamic scaling
+- Easy adaptation to new technologies and processes
+- Dynamic scaling
-Faster release cycles, because you are developing smaller components
+- Faster release cycles, because you are developing smaller components

 # How to configure properties using “application.properties” file
-Type the properties in the “application.properties” file Create a configuration class; do not forget the two annotations Inject the Configuration class in the controller; do not forget to Autowire it
+- Type the properties in the “application.properties” file
+- Create a configuration class; do not forget the two annotations
+- Inject the Configuration class in the controller; do not forget to Autowire it

 ## Docker
 Docker:
--self contained unit of software
+- self contained unit of software
--contains everything required to run code eg code, OS, networking required, processes, dependencies
+- contains everything required to run code eg code, OS, networking required, processes, dependencies

 # Docker Flow:
 Image = docker run  =>  Running container  ⇒ stopped container  =  docker commit ⇒ new-image ==  docker tag “image-ID” “new-name”  => give the new image a new name